MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/appium/index.md

    ```

 ## 4. Performance Troubleshooting
 Tests on devices in App Center will execute slightly slower than on a local device.
-Normally, slower execution is outweighed by having many more devices available and the ability to parallelize test runs.
+Normally, slower execution is outweighed by having more devices available, allowing parallel test runs.

 There are three main sources of slower test runs: re-signing, reinstallation, and network tasks.